Silicon Photonic Architecture for Training Deep Neural Networks with Direct Feedback Alignment: Introduction

-One area of machine learning that would particularly benefit from the low power consumption and high information processing bandwidth enabled by photonics is the training of large neural networks.
-Several photonic architectures have been proposed for executing in-memory computation of neural network inference.\cite{Tait_2017, Shen_2017, Tait_2019, Zuo_2019} However, for the neural network to perform a useful task, the optimal network parameters (weights and biases) must first be determined using deep learning training algorithms.
-These algorithms have high computation and memory costs that pose challenges to the current hardware platforms executing them,\cite{Esser_2016} and the substantial energy consumption required to train large neural networks using standard von Neumann architectures presents a significant financial and environmental cost.\cite{Strubell_Ganesh_McCallum_2019} The recently proposed direct feedback alignment (DFA) supervised learning algorithm has gathered interest as a bio-plausible alternative to the popular backpropagation training algorithm. \cite{Rumelhart_1986} The DFA algorithm, shown in Fig.~\ref{fig:dfa} and further described in the Methods section, is a supervised learning algorithm that propagates the error through fixed random feedback connections directly from the output layer to the hidden layers during the backward pass.\cite{Nokland_2016} Unlike backpropagation, the DFA algorithm does not require the network layers to be updated sequentially during the backward pass, enabling the algorithm to be a suitable candidate for efficient parallelisation using photonics.
-The training algorithm has been used to train neural networks using the MNIST, Cifar-10, and Cifar-100 datasets, and yields comparable performance to backpropagation.\cite{Nokland_2016} As well, the DFA algorithm has been shown to obtain performances comparable to fine-tuned backpropagation in applications requiring state-of-the-art deep learning networks, including natural language processing and neural view synthesis.\cite{DFA_scaling} A recent theory suggests that training shallow networks with the DFA algorithm occurs in two steps: the first step is an alignment phase where the weights are modified to align the approximate gradient with the true gradient of the loss function, which is followed by a memorisation phase where the model focuses on fitting the data.\cite{Refinetti_2020}
+The recently proposed direct feedback alignment (DFA) \cite{nokland2016direct} supervised learning algorithm has gathered interest as a bio-plausible alternative to the popular backpropagation training algorithm \cite{Rumelhart_1986}.
+The DFA algorithm, shown in Fig.~\ref{fig:dfa} and further described in Supplement~1, is a supervised learning algorithm that propagates the error through fixed random feedback connections directly from the output layer to the hidden layers during the backward pass \cite{nokland2016direct}.
+Unlike backpropagation, the DFA algorithm does not require network layers to be updated sequentially during the backward pass, enabling the algorithm to be a suitable candidate for efficient parallelization using photonics.
+The algorithm has been used to train neural networks using the MNIST, CIFAR-10, and CIFAR-100 datasets, and yields comparable performance to backpropagation \cite{nokland2016direct}.
+As well, the DFA algorithm has been shown to obtain performances comparable to fine-tuned backpropagation in applications requiring state-of-the-art deep learning networks, including click-through rate prediction with recommender systems and neural view synthesis with neural radiance fields \cite{DFA_scaling}.
+A recent theory suggests that training shallow networks with the DFA algorithm occurs in two steps: the first step is an alignment phase where the weights are modified to align the approximate gradient with the true gradient of the loss function, which is followed by a memorization phase where the model focuses on fitting the data \cite{Refinetti_2020}.